Multiwavelength Radiation from the Interaction between Magnetar Bursts and Companion Star in a Binary System: Model

-We find for FRBs, MSBs and MGFs, they all have $P_{\rm burst} \gg P_{\rm bow}$ for typical parameters we choose, implying that the bursts will destroy the bow shock and then interact with the companion.
-Therefore, similar to the model of Case I, We consider the burst will directly interact with the companion star even if the bow shock is generated, and the energy of the burst will be transferred to the swept medium generating the reemission with a reemission timescale of $\Delta t_{\rm re}$.
+We find that FRBs, MSBs,and MGFs all have $P_{\rm burst} \gg P_{\rm bow}$ for the typical parameters chosen here, implying that the bursts will destroy the bow shock and then interact with the companion.
+Therefore, similar to the model of Case I, we consider the burst will directly interact with the companion star even if the bow shock is generated, and the energy of the burst will be transferred to the swept medium, generating the re-emission with a re-emission timescale of $\Delta t_{\rm re}$.